slungile22/Customer_segmentation/README.md

 2. Loading dataset
 3. Exploring dataset
 4. Clustering using k-means
-5.Interpretation of clusters
+5. Interpretation of clusters
-6.Visualization of clusters using PCA
+6. Visualization of clusters using PCA

 #### Installations:
 *Numpy